Code-Institute-Submissions/Upon-Wonder/README.md

 When I started to build my website in HTML and CSS I started to notice flaws in my structure.
 Since this whole planning process as a developer is new to me, I realized quite quickly when I started building the website in code that the structure I originally made in Wireframes would not last in the end.
 The lack of continuity of the different pages of the website was clear which led me to make changes to my original idea throughout the project.
+During the project I also chose to add two more users stories to my project (The last two points on the [User Stories](#user-stories) list).
 The changes included the following:
 - Adding a fifth page, the contact page, that was going to include a form to make it possible to contact the band.
 - Adding a footer to the index page, to make the access to social links easier without having to go to the next page.